 Although you can use the Export Variant command to process image variants available from the main menu or contextual menu (Ctrl/right-click), this option is limited to a single recipe.
 This is fine when all of the variants selected for export are to be processed, for example, into the same file format or you want them to have the same color space or group of keywords.
 If you require different settings, you have to alter the recipe each time.
 This is time-consuming when working with a high volume of image variants, it is also error-prone.

 When adopting Capture One Pro’s Output tools instead, you have the option to use Process Recipes.
 These are groups of pre-configured output settings or presets that you can select for various requirements.
 Process Recipes not only allow you to customize and save your most frequently used settings but you can simultaneously process multiple copies of the same image or selection of images by selecting one or more of these recipes from the list according to your needs.
 For example, the same image or group of images can be simultaneously processed in different formats, sizes or color spaces.
 It is as simple as adding checkmarks to the appropriate recipes and clicking Process.

-The Recipes in the Output inspector also have a few extra features over the Recipe option in the Export panel.
+The Recipes in the Output tool tab also have a few extra features over the Recipe option in the Export panel.
 Similar to watermarking using graphics files or the built-in text editor, selecting the PSD file format provides an ability to share images with watermarks, annotations, and transparency overlays as individual layers, while any cropping applied can also be saved as a path.

 Note that you can export or process managed images directly.
 However, when images are referenced, Capture One must have access to the source files.
 Note also that DNG archival options are not supported.
 Thus, adjustments and metadata applied in Capture One may not be fully implemented during processing.